Lanterns hung from the central pole cast flickering shadows along the interior walls of the tent.

 Kasima rocked back and forth, waiting for him to take a long drink before unleashing her storm of questions upon him.
 “You must tell me where you have come from.
 How did you arrive?
 Why are you here?
 What happened to you?
 How did you get that wound?
 Why does being close to your home make you unhappy?
 Oh, how close is your home?
 How many majos are there?
 Is it true that they dwell on the Sky Mountain?
 I have seen the Sky Mountain when we cross the sands, but it always seems so distant.
 It keeps away from us no matter which way we travel.
 Why is that so?”
 She shifted to sit cross-legged in front of him and leaned forward, resting her elbows on her knees, interlacing her fingers, and began to resolutely stare at him as she waited for her answers to come.

-His eyes felt like they were popping out of his head.
-He knew that lowering his cup from his lips would mean he had to answer her, so he kept it up and sipped it slowly.
+He felt his eyes popping out of his head and he knew that lowering his cup from his lips would mean he had to answer her, so he kept it up and sipped it slowly.
 “I can’t answer all of those questions for you, but I’ll tell you what I can.”
 He said finally.
 “The thing you call the Sky Mountain is named Tyrn and it is my home…”

 He then spoke of the large island the size of a city that floated among the clouds, suspended thousands of feet above the desert.
 From where the Tribesfolk stood, they could only see the bottom of it, craggy and pitted as if it had been ripped from the earth and they could just barely make out the shadowed points that stretched from its surface, causing it appear like a mountain range.
 But from above, if a person stood on it, there were grand buildings, homes, shops and schools, even palaces of smooth marble, gold, and precious stones, and columns that reached so high that their tops vanished into the limitless blue sky.
 He told her about the waterfalls that poured over rocky peaks and huge sections of land covered in carpets of grass and fields with flower blossoms as big as a man’s head.
 He told of the vast libraries with scrolls and books more numerous than the stars—